JDI-Group/MCH-Docs/src/content/docs/moonchain-design/data-availability.md

 On a network like Ethereum (Layer 1), this verification is handled by full nodes, which store the entire blockchain history.
 These nodes enable users to verify the correctness of state transitions.

-For Moochain zkEVM, transactions are executed on the Layer 3 (L3) chain.
-Thus, Moonchain zkEVM nodes must access L3 transaction data and cryptographic evidence of state transitions (such as Merkle Proofs) on Arbitrum (Layer 2), while the transaction batch data is stored on IPNS.
+For Moonchain zkEVM, transactions are executed on the Layer 2 (L2) chain.
+Thus, Moonchain zkEVM nodes must access L2 transaction data and cryptographic evidence of state transitions (such as Merkle Proofs) on BNB Chain (Layer 1), while the transaction batch data is stored on IPNS.

 The robustness of Ethereum's trust network is derived from its extensive validator network, a reliable consensus algorithm, security through widespread adoption, and the distributed value of $ETH.